-Tiji Festival is a spring-renewal festival that is celebrated in the Lo Manthang region of Upper Mustang.
-This festival is a 3-day long purification ritual that is celebrated on the victory of good over evil.
+Tiji Festival is a spring-renewal festival celebrated in the Lo Manthang region of Upper Mustang.
+The festival is a 3-day long purification ritual which is celebrated on the victory of good over evil.

 Tiji comes from the words ‘Tempa Chirim’ which means ‘Prayer for World Peace’.
 Different dances are graciously performed during the 3-day celebration.